 We welcome and encourage parental and community support with hearing children read, changing reading books, special events, helping with PMP and excursions.
 These adults require a volunteer’s ‘Working With Children Check Card’ (this is free to apply for) and are fully vaccinated against Covid-19.

 Throughout the school year we share our experiences and skills learnt whilst at school.
 Children have an opportunity to share their learning with their parents and families and demonstrate their new skills.
 We foster a love of learning by encouraging parents and special adults to attend our highly successful and enjoyable Family Fun Nights, Important Women’s/Men’s nights and Grandparent’s Day.

 A Buddies Program operates between Foundation and Grade 5 students on a weekly basis offering support in the classroom, the school yard and on some excursions.

-We are a Kids Matter school.
-As part of this framework we run school wide programs such as ‘Peer Support’ which runs once a week during term 1.
-We also run the ‘Bounce Back’ program from term 2 to term 4.
+We are a ‘Be You’ school.
+As part of this framework we run school wide programs such as ‘Peer Support’ which runs during Term 1.
+We also run a Social and Emotional Awareness Learning (SEAL) subject, which is linked to the ‘Respectful Relationships’.
 Our students are also encouraged to use ‘Pause, Plan and Proceed’ to help them to manage a range of different situations.